 Buy my Books

-You can buy either or both of my books using PayPal.
-The Add to Cart button will take you to a secure PayPal payment page.
+African Inspirations in Embroidery can be bought from Amazon.
+If you want to buy Exploring African Themes in fabric and stitch use the Add to Cart button below which will take you to a secure PayPal payment page.
 No PayPal account is required to make a payment, and this service will accept most major credit and debit cards.